Peace Education Network-Nepal (PENN)

 PENN was established by an inclusive team of 20 Educators, Institutional Heads, Retired Government Officials, Civil Society Leaders and fresh University Graduates (youth) longing to serve in promotion of Peace Education for management and restoration of sustainable Peace in the post Armed Conflict era of Nepal after the Comprehensive Peace Agreement 2006 and before the promulgation of New Constitution in 2015.

-We serve our members
+We serve our members:

-• Recognition of committed schools and persons on PEACE and NON-VIOLENCE by Certification.
+- Recognition of committed schools and persons on PEACE and NON-VIOLENCE by Certification.

-• Participative & Virtual Trainings on Conflict Management skills to Youth, Principals, Parents and School Management Committee members.
+- Participative & Virtual Trainings on Conflict Management skills to Youth, Principals, Parents and School Management Committee members.

-• Sustainable partnership programs between public and private Organizations working nationally and internationally in Education, Sports and Health sector.
+- Sustainable partnership programs between public and private Organizations working nationally and internationally in Education, Sports and Health sector.

-• Free-ship/scholarship and education support to victims of natural calamities and the underprivileged.
+- Free-ship/scholarship and education support to victims of natural calamities and the underprivileged.

-• We train leaders of the community for the development of peace and harmony.
+- Training of leaders of the community for the development of peace and harmony.

-• We work digitally throughout our network and sister associations.
+- Working digitally throughout our network and sister associations.

 Our journey: